thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

  Welch         :math:`1 - \frac{x^2}{m^2}`
 ============= =======================

-An interpolated cross-correlation value, :math:`XCORR(x,y)` is calculated with the sampled correlation values across the radius, and the window,
+An interpolated normalized cross-correlation value, :math:`XCORR(x,y)` was calculated with the sampled correlation values across the radius, and the window,

 .. math:: XCORR(x,y) = \sum_{i=\lfloor x \rfloor + 1 - m}^{\lfloor x \rfloor + m} \sum_{j=\lfloor y \rfloor + 1 - m}^{\lfloor y \rfloor + m} XCORR_{i,j} K(x-i) K(y-j) \;\;\;\;\; (Eq.\; 2)

-In this article, two simple optimization methods are examined, regularized gradient descent and Nelder-mead simplex (amoeba) optimization.
-In the regularized gradient descent.
+In this article, two simple optimization methods were examined, a regular-step gradient descent and Nelder-Mead simplex (amoeba) optimization.
+In the regular-step gradient descent method, parameters are advanced along the direction of the negative of the gradient.
+The step length is reduced by half when the sign of the gradient changes [Ibanez2005]_.
+The well-known Nelder-Mead simplex optimization advances a three-point simplex over the optimization space.

+We set the initial condition to be the sampled maximum of the normalized cross-correlation.
+The parameter space was the displacement in the axial and lateral directions defined in fractional samples.
+We proceeded with optimization until reaching convergence defined with a minimum step length with the regular-step gradient descent method and a parameter tolerance with the Nelder-Mead simplex method.

 2.2 Assessment with a tissue-mimicking phantom
 ----------------------------------------------